michael-gately/terminal-journal/README.md

-An API using Django Rest Framework to perform CRUD operations for a journal app.
+A simple Django app using CRUD operations to save a Journal.